howardzzhang/nfl_survivor_optimize/README.md

 However, only partial terms of the log likelihood will matter if we do not survive until the end.
 In terms of expected survival time, I find that a 6 week look forward is the best.
 What about actual realized survival times?
 Interestingly, most of the strategies behave worse than a greedy algorithm!
 A 9-period algorithm produces a similar realized survival time as a greedy algorithm.
 Is this a result of bad luck (with some early season upsets), or an issue with ELO at the beginning of the season?

 #### Approach: ####
 Each week, I run a $L$ period look forward optimization problem (defined above).
 I  extract the pick for the current week only.
 In the subsequent week, I drop the team selected in the previous week from the pool of potential candidates, use updated elos, and then re-run the optimization problem with the same $L$ look forward period.
 The probabilities that enter the optimization problem are formed based only on the elo available before the start of the current week.
+A strategy is defined as $x_{w,t}^* $.

 #### Outcome 1: log Likelihood ####
 The log likelihood of a strategy is defined as